sh1vam-03/Taskey/docs/api/schedule_completion_api.md

 ## 2. Undo Completion
 **Endpoint:** `DELETE /:id/complete`

-Reverts the completion status of a schedule.
+Reverts the completion status of a schedule for a specific date.

 ### Path Parameters
 | Field | Type | Required | Description |